The Legacy Foundation of Southeast Arizona

 Geographic Service: All funded projects must directly benefit populations residing in Cochise and eastern Santa Cruz counties.

-Capacity Building Emphasis: The foundation values organizational development through its Fast Pitch and DEI grant programs, recognizing that strong nonprofits create stronger community impact.
+Capacity Building Emphasis: The foundation values organisational development through its Fast Pitch and DEI grant programmes, recognising that strong nonprofits create stronger community impact.

 Recent Funding Examples: